Main Themes, Keywords

 NEA, the NEA 4,1990s Culture Wars, obscenity clause, identity politics, African-American art history, art/architecture collaborations, minimalism, craft and materials, art and design collaboration, landscape architecture, art and law, site-specific, design

-Student Reflect on the Art Work
+Students Respond to the Art Work

 Kevin Quiles Bonilla, Interventions on Three Benches, 2016-17